WSpie/Counties_power_outage_crawling/README.md

 # Counties_power_outage_crawling
 A simple program scraping the data from https://poweroutage.us/

-Run the code in the terminal (the defaukt state is Florida)
+Run the code in the terminal (the default state is Florida)
 ```bash script
 python main.py --state texas
 ```